lFreecss/Art-Bible/docs/README.md

 * Graphin patterns.
 To add some details/effects to the texture.

 ### User interface

 * Font.
 * Animations.
 * Menu items and hud.
-* Interface design technique.
-* Animations.

 ### Technical Guidelines

-* Exporting
+* Exporting.
+It is important to know in what formats we are going to save the files
-* Naming Conventions
+* Naming Conventions.
+Nomenclature
-* Resource Collection and structuring
+* Resource Collection and structuring.
+What system will we use to structure the game files?
-* Limitations
+* Limitations.
+Set a limit of weight and content to the files
-* Tools to use
+* Tools to use.

 ## Bibliography
 ### Information